Steel Dynamics Inc. (STLD) Shares Down Despite Recent Market Volatility

 STLD’s Market Performance

-STLD’s stock has seen a -23.27% decrease for the week, with a -17.78% drop in the past month and a -7.30% fall in the past quarter.
-The volatility ratio for the week is 6.67%, and the volatility levels for the past 30 days are at 4.15% for Steel Dynamics Inc. The simple moving average for the last 20 days is -18.80% for STLD stock, with a simple moving average of 9.92% for the last 200 days.
+The stock of Steel Dynamics Inc. (STLD) has seen a -13.67% decrease in the past week, with a -17.32% drop in the past month, and a -4.37% fall in the past quarter.
+The volatility ratio for the week is 6.31%, and the volatility levels for the past 30 days are at 4.29% for STLD.
+The simple moving average for the last 20 days is -15.59% for STLD stock, with a simple moving average of 12.04% for the last 200 days.

 Analysts’ Opinion of STLD